Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Conclusions

 At large disorder strength, we have shown that the states located both in this dark state band and with an eigenfrequency larger than the lowest bare photonic mode $\omega_{q=0}^\mathrm{ph}$ are subject to a disorder-induced hybridization with photons, allowing new coupling between matter and photonic degrees of freedom.
 Indeed, the photonic part of these states increases linearly with the disorder strength and such states become semilocalized \cite{Botzung2020}, i.e., localized in multiple nonadjacent sites.
 The eigenfrequencies smaller than $\omega_{q=0}^\mathrm{ph}$, on the other hand, cannot be hybridized through disorder, and suffer from the usual Anderson exponential localization.

-By then studying the transport of an excitation along the chain in a driven-dissipative scenario, we have shown that the strong light-matter coupling regime leads to a second exponential decay in the propagation, following a first one which is solely due to nearest-neighbor dipole-dipole interactions.
+By studying the transport of an excitation along the chain in a driven-dissipative scenario, we have shown that the strong light-matter coupling regime leads to a second exponential decay in the propagation, following a first one which is solely due to nearest-neighbor quasistatic dipole-dipole interactions.
 The larger the photonic part of the driven state is, the poorer the short-range propagation is, but the more flat this second exponential regime is.
 At large frequency disorder, the dark states, which have become polaritons through the above-mentioned mechanism of disorder-induced hybridization, inherit polaritonic transport properties, namely a poor short-range transport but an efficient long-range one.
-This is the disorder-enhanced transport which, importantly, only concerns the long-range propagation.
+Moreover, we have found that this disorder-enhanced transport is not efficient over too long distances, or at least requires very large disorder strength.
+Indeed, the amount of disorder required to enter into such a regime increases linearly with the system size.

-Crucially, we have shown that increasing the dipole losses impacts essentially the short-range transport, mediated by the dipole-dipole coupling, which consequently increases the dominance of the polaritons at longer range.
-In this way, we have found that by considering highly lossy dipoles, a large frequency disorder can increase the long-range transport up to a factor $10^3$ as compared to the case without disorder.
+Crucially, we have shown that increasing the dipole losses impacts essentially the short-range transport, mediated by the quasistatic dipole-dipole coupling, which consequently increases the dominance of the polaritons at longer range.
+In this way, we have found that by considering highly lossy dipoles, a large frequency disorder can increase the long-range transport up to a factor $10^4$ as compared to the case without disorder, see, e.g., around the site $i=400$ in Fig.~\ref{fig:Propagation different disorder}(b).
+In terms of the power radiated by the dipoles, it translates into an increase of up to $8$ orders of magnitude [see Eq.~\eqref{eq:Larmor}].
 This drastic increase of long-range transport could be useful especially for setups using plasmonic nanoparticle chains, where experiments have witnessed short transport distances \cite{Krenn1999,Maier2002,Maier2003,Koenderink2007,Crozier07,Apuzzo2013,Barrow2014}, notably due to large Ohmic losses.
+Indeed, when considering plasmonic nanoparticles, the dimensionless dipole strength $k_0a=0.1$ used throughout this work corresponds to nanoparticles with, e.g., radius $a=\SI{7.6}{\nm}$ and average resonance frequencies $\omega_0=\SI{2.6}{\eV\per\hbar}$.
+Considering a driving field intensity $I_0 = \SI{1}{\MW\per\cm^2}$, corresponding to, e.g., a laser of power $\mathcal{P}_0=\SI{7.1}{\mW}$ focused on a spot of size $\pi\lambda_0^2 \simeq \SI{0.71}{\mu\meter^2}$, the power radiated in the far field by a plasmonic nanoparticle with decay rate $\gamma/\omega_0=0.02$ around the site $i=400$ [see Fig.~\ref{fig:Propagation different disorder}(b)] can then be increased from $\mathcal{P}_{400}(W/\omega_0=0) \simeq \SI{e-24}{\W}$ to $\mathcal{P}_{400}(W/\omega_0=1) \simeq \SI{e-16}{\W}$.
+While the ordered case leads to a very small power which is clearly experimentally unreachable, a setup with sub-femtowatt sensitivity should detect the radiated power at the end of a highly disordered plasmonic chain.